DataBiosphere/azul/CONTRIBUTING.rst

   assigned to the assisting person.
 Once assistance was provided, the ticket should be assigned back to the original assignee.

-* We use Zenhub dependencies between issues to express constraints on the order in which those issues can be worked on.
+* We use ZenHub dependencies between issues to express constraints on the order in which those issues can be worked on.
 If issue ``#1`` blocks ``#2``, then work on ``#2`` can't begin before work on ``#1`` has completed.
   For issues that are resolved by a commit, work is considered complete when